pirosgyb2/CocktailDatabase/README.md

 The show data from the api: [TheCocktailDB](https://www.thecocktaildb.com/)

 ### Features:
- * shows recepies and images of cocktails
+ * show recepies, details and images of cocktails
- * users can save cocktails to favourites
+ * save cocktails to favourites
+ * search cocktails by name
+ * infinite scroll

+### Technologies/libraries:
  * MVP architecture
- * dependency injection with Dagger2
+ * Dependency injection with Dagger2
  * RESTFUL api communication with Retrofit2

-TODO insert gif from the app